LazyGuideJP/lazyguidejp.github.io/docs/jp-lazy-guide/setupYomitanOld.md

             ![Yomitan Scan Key](../img/yomitan-scan-key.png){align=left height=300 width=600}

-    Yomitan on PC setup is done, why not check out how to use Yomitan on Android?
+    Yomitan on Windows setup is done, why not check out how to use Yomitan on Android?

     [Proceed to Yomitan on Android Setup](setupYomitanOnAndroid.md){ .md-button .md-button }

-    <small>If you have any problems check [FAQs](setupYomitanOnPC.md/#faqs)</small>
+    <small>If you have any problems check [FAQs](setupYomitanOnWindows.md/#faqs)</small>

     ---